JCBrouwer/maua/README.md

 Training took about 10 hours on a GTX 1080 Ti.

-From left to right: the input to the network, the result for Maua pix2pix without multiscale GAN, Maua pix2pix with no_vgg=False, and Maua pix2pix with no_vgg=True.
+From left to right: the input to the network, the result for pix2pix without multiscale GAN, pix2pix with no_vgg=False, and pix2pix with no_vgg=True.

 The implementation of pix2pixHD is still a work in progress.
 Expect an improvement in results when using the VGG feature loss in future versions.